benchristel/verse/docs/beginner/index.md

 Fortunately, it's not very complicated: statements within a function run in top-down order.
-When running our program, the computer runs the `let` statement, and only once the variable has been created and the text stored does it move on to the `return`.
+When running our program, the computer starts with the `let` statement, and only once the variable has been created and the text stored does it move on to the `return`.
 Because of this strict ordering, the `let` statement must come before the `return`